HwwwwwwwH/MiniCPM-V-2/README.md

 - 🌟 **High-Resolution Images at Any Aspect Raito.**

-  MiniCPM-V 2.0 can accept **1.8 million pixel (e.g., 1344x1344) images at any aspect ratio**.
+  MiniCPM-V 2.0 can accept **1.8 million pixels (e.g., 1344x1344) images at any aspect ratio**.
 This enables better perception of fine-grained visual information such as small objects and optical characters, which is achieved via a recent technique from [LLaVA-UHD](https://arxiv.org/pdf/2403.11703.pdf).

 - ⚡️ **High Efficiency.**